Wine Cooler Reviews and Price Comparisons

 These featured reviews are for wine coolers that we rate based on customer feedback, value for money and build quality.

 The first is the Bosch Logixx KTW18V80GB which can store 43 standard wine bottles in a single temperature zone.
 This unit has a 4.6/5 customer rating at ao.com.
 Customers particularly admire the solid build, the wood shelves and the quiet operation.
+This unit can be found at less than £400 in some retailers.
 There is a link to a video on the review which describes the features of this product in detail.

 If you are looking to build a small wine cooler into your kitchen design, then consider the Candy CCVB25 Wine Cooler.
 It is a slim design just 15cm wide, and the stainless steel look would enhance any kitchen.
 Have a look at our price comparison chart, because this unit is usually available at some retailers for less than £140.
 It holds 9 bottles, just enough for a modest dinner party, however you could however double up the capacity and put two side by side, one for red and one for white wine.
 Great flexibility and great value!